LocalT0aster/GccJoke/README.md

 ## Features

 - **GCC Script**: A script that mimics the `gcc` command, providing a humorous message instead of compiling C code.
-- **Docker Setup**: Includes a Dockerfile for setting up a Debian environment where this scenario is replicated.
+- **Docker Setup**: Includes a Dockerfile for setting up a Alpine environment where this scenario is replicated.

 ## Educational Purpose